Our Projects & Partnerships

 - Project Last Mile (PLM) is a public-private partnership that applies Coca-Cola’s supply-chain management and marketing expertise to support African governments in reaching the “last mile” to deliver life-saving medicines and supplies to the hardest-to-reach communities.
 PLM’s cross-sector partners include the United States Agency for International Development (USAID), the Bill and Melinda Gates Foundation, The Global Fund, and the Yale Global Health Leadership Institute.
 To date, Project Last Mile has supported work in eight countries in Africa, with the program goal to improve health systems management and supply chain efficiencies in 10 African countries by 2020.
 GETF administers Project Last Mile.

-GETF supports a number of leading initiatives in the water and sanitation, clean energy and climate change and operational sustainability sectors, including:
+GETF has supported a number of leading initiatives in the water and sanitation, clean energy and climate change and operational sustainability sectors, including:

 Water and Sanitation